 Operating since 1982, experience the Saariselkä scenery in the most traditional and serene way with a beautiful reindeer safari, even getting the opportunity to drive the sleigh yourself.
 Afterwards return to a cosy “kota” (traditional Sami tent) where you can enjoy warm crowberry juice while hearing the fascinating stories of your herder and his way of life.

-Take a snowmobile ride to a local reindeer farm just outside Ruka, where you can learn about the animals and feed them, have a go at lasso throwing, before learning to drive the reindeer and sleigh for yourself.
-On your return you are awarded with a reindeer riding diploma and have the chance to visit a traditional hut where you can warm up with a hot drink and even taste reindeer sausage.
+Take a snowmobile ride to a local reindeer farm just outside Ruka, where you can learn about the animals and feed them, have a go at lasso throwing, before learning to drive the reindeer sleigh for yourself.
+On your return, you’re usually awarded with a reindeer riding diploma and have the chance to visit a traditional hut where you can warm up with a hot drink and even taste reindeer sausage.

 At the top of the Iso-Syöte hill, this hotel looks over the Syöte national park and offers all kinds of reindeer safaris right from its doorstep.
 Journey through atmospheric forests and over frozen lakes in the traditional Sami mode of transport.

 Established in 2000, Wolverine Fell Wilderness and Nature is located just outside Levi and gives you the chance to have a unique reindeer experience.
-Go for a sled ride a nd have the opportunity to dash through the snow, driving the reindeer for yourself, or spend the day with the herders as they round up the reindeer.
-You can get to see first-hand how the experienced herders group together hundreds of reindeer and expertly use theirs lassos before having a go yourself!
-You can also get to meet the newly born calves, and watch how the herders specially mark their reindeer in order to identify them.
+Go for a sled ride and have the opportunity to dash through the snow, driving the reindeer for yourself, or spend the day with the herders as they round up the reindeer.
+You can see first-hand how the experienced herders group together hundreds of reindeer and expertly use theirs lassos before having a go yourself!
+It’s usually possible to meet newly born calves, and watch how the herders specially mark their reindeer in order to identify them.

 Experience two hundred hectares of the stunning Salla landscape at the Salla Reindeer Park, by harnessing and steering your own reindeer sleigh through the forests and snow.
 Take an evening ride to go in hunt of the Northern Lights which, if you’re lucky enough, is a once in a lifetime experience.
-Have a go at feeding the reindeer, and find out all about the animals and the Sami people whose livelihoods depend on them.
+Get hands on at feeding time, and find out all about the animals and the Sami people whose livelihoods depend on them.